What Does It Mean When a Rabbit Crosses Your Path?

 “Wow Lianne, your breadth and depth of knowledge of the metaphysical (and all that entails) is extraordinary.
 I’ve done my fair share of reading and research over the course of my adult life, but do not profess to have such a broad scope of information and understanding as you.”

 I know, I know; other people tell me I should take full credit for the good stuff, too, but these Other Voices are so present in my own awareness it just seems like a shoddy thing to do, and not fair to any of you.
-Because truth is, you can all learn to use this interconnected consciousness if you learn about the energy principles involved.
-If you first realize how populated your interdimensional universe truly is, and then discover the practice of discernment.
+Because truth is, anyone can learn to use this interconnected consciousness if you learn about the energy principles involved, if you first realize how populated your multi-dimensional universe is.
+Then you discover the practice of discernment.
 Or, as we’re about to discuss, frequency relationship.

-I’ve spent at least 35 consciously-aware years in that study in my present lifetime, and many prior lives developing this awareness and practicing my communication skills interdimensionally.
-Most importantly, developing a keener discernment about those with whom I am communicating and finding the keys to raising my frequency to a higher level.
+I’ve spent at least 42 consciously-aware years in that study in my present lifetime, and many prior lives striving for this awareness and practicing my communication skills inter-dimensionally.
+Most importantly, I’m trying to develop a keener discernment about those with whom I am communicating.
+I look for keys to raise my frequency to a higher level.
 (One must be very choosy and careful.)

 Okay, enough of that.
 I’m guessing we’ll come back to it later on in this blog, many times.
 But my CoAuthors don’t like a lot of personal attention, name-dropping, and such.
 No one here wants to set up shop and become a frequently-sought-out guru or anything.
 So on to Rabbits and other “animal totems.”